maxmelichov/maxmelichov/README.md

 ## 🙋‍♂️ About Me

 - 🎓 I’m currently a Computer Science graduate.
-- 🎓 Starting MSc in Data Science & ML in October 2023.
+- 🎓 MSc in Data Science & ML Student.

 - 💪 Ambitious, self-motivated, hardworking person and a great team player.